Packed-Ensembles for Efficient Uncertainty Estimation: Experiments

 \subsection{Datasets and architectures}

-First, we demonstrate the efficiency of Packed-Ensembles on CIFAR-10 and CIFAR-100 \citep{cifar}, showing how the method adapts to different data complexity.
-As we propose to replace a single model architecture with several subnetworks, we study the behavior of Packed-Ensembles on architectures with various sizes: ResNet-18 and ResNet-50 \citep{he2016deep}, and Wide ResNet28-10 \citep{zagoruyko2016wide}.
-We compare it against Deep Ensembles \citep{DeepEnsembles} and two other approximated ensembles from the literature: BatchEnsemble \citep{BatchEnsemble} and MIMO \citep{MIMO}.
+First, we demonstrate the efficiency of Packed-Ensembles on CIFAR-10 and CIFAR-100~\citep{cifar}, showing how the method adapts to tasks of different complexities.
+Since we suggest replacing a single model architecture with several subnetworks, we study the behavior of PE on architectures of various sizes: ResNet-18, ResNet-50~\citep{he2016deep}, and Wide ResNet28-10~\citep{zagoruyko2016wide}.
+We compare it against Deep Ensembles~\citep{DeepEnsembles} and three other approximated ensembles from the literature: BatchEnsemble~\citep{Wen2019batchensemble}, MIMO~\citep{havasi2021training}, and Masksembles~\citep{durasov2021masksembles}.

-Secondly, we report our results for Packed-Ensembles on ImageNet, which we compare against Deep Ensembles.
-We run experiments with Resnet-50 and Resnet-50x4.
+Second, we report our results for Packed-Ensembles on ImageNet~\citep{deng2009imagenet}, which we compare against all baselines.
+We run experiments with ResNet-50 and ResNet-50x4.
 All training runs are started from scratch.